 3 Africa-Focused Funds: An Analysis from Inception to the Present

-The above graph shows the sectoral composition of NAFAX as of March 31, 2015.
-NAFAX invests in diverse sectors.
-According to its latest complete portfolio information as of March 31, 2015, the financial sector was its largest holding with a 35% exposure.
+The above graph shows the sectoral composition of TRAMX’s portfolio.
+According to the latest complete portfolio information as of September 30, 2015, the financial sector was TRAMX’s largest holding with a 41.4% exposure.
+TRAMX has no exposure to the energy and information technology sectors.

-As of June 30, 2015, the fund’s portfolio had a total of 46 securities.
-NAFAX’s top individual holding is Consolidated Infrastructure Group with about 7.2% of the portfolio.
-The top ten holdings form about 58.6% of the portfolio.
+As of September 30, 2015, TRAMX’s portfolio had a total of 70 securities.
+The top individual holding of TRAMX was Naspers, which makes up 8.3% of the portfolio.
+The top ten holdings form 35.5% of the portfolio.

-The above graph shows NAFAX’s average annual returns as of November 6, 2015.
+The above chart shows average annual returns for TRAMX as of November 6, 2015.
 The average annual return is the arithmetic mean of the gross returns over the specific number of years.
-In the last one year, the fund has given a return of -17.6%.
-Over a five-year period, the average annual return was also negative at -2.3%.
-The fund has given a return of 3.8% since its inception in April 2010.
+In the last one year, TRAMX has given a return of -19.5%.
+Over a three-year period, the average annual return was 6.9%.
+The fund has given a return of 4.3% over a five-year period.
+The return since the fund’s inception in September 2007 is about 0.2%.

 Browse this series on Market Realist: